nrw-digital/week-notes/en/updates/_posts/2023-12-08-week-notes.md

 ![checker](https://github.com/nrw-digital/week-notes/blob/03d5fd6c8a7f033b540847171062c661a55cc42b/images/separation%20distances%20proto.PNG?raw=true)

-The SME for this area has volunteered several operations and permitting staff who can initially test the checker as they may also need to use it for assessing applications and on site visits.
+The SME for this area has volunteered several operations and permitting staff who can initially test the checker as they may also need to use it for assessing permit applications and during site visits.

 ## Permission to use land NRW manages

-Lots of good stuff is still happening with permissions with Laura, Lucinda and Sam:
+Lots of good stuff is still happening with 'permissions' with Laura, Lucinda and Sam:
 * making tweaks to the ‘one route in’ application including checking the routes and changing the language where it’s not quite right
 * prepping for a show and tell with the permissions team next week
-* watching a user research session on applying to film on NRW land, taking notes, and creating a space on our MURAL to synthesise the findings and pull out themes
+* watching a user research session on applying to film on NRW land, taking notes, and creating a space on our MURAL to record findings and identify themes

-In the best news yet, there are signs that (now the right forms have been filled in) GOV.UK Pay could soon become a reality for this service - what a Christmas present that would be!
+In the best news yet, there are signs that (now the right NRW finance forms have been filled in) GOV.UK Pay could soon become a reality for part of this service - what a Christmas present that would be!

 ## Working through a backlog of reports